-On May 31, 2023, we entered into a Secured Non-Revolving Line of Credit Loan Agreement ("Excel \$2.2M Secured Line of Credit Agreement") with Excel, an entity managed by Bruce Cassidy, Chairman of our Board of Directors, for an aggregate principal amount of up to \$2,200,000 (the "Excel \$2.2M Line of Credit"), evidenced by a Non-Revolving Line of Credit Promissory Note (the "Excel \$2.2M Note").
-The Excel \$2.2M Line of Credit matured ninety (90) days from the date of the Excel \$2.2M Secured Line of Credit Agreement having accrued interest, payable in arrears on the Excel \$2.2M Line of Credit maturity date, at a fixed rate of interest equal to ten-and-one-half percent (10.5%) per year.
-Effective as of August 29, 2023, we entered into a letter agreement (the "Excel \$2.2M Line of Credit Amendment Letter Agreement") with Excel to amend the Excel \$2.2M Line of Credit Agreement and the Excel \$2.2M Note to extend the maturity date of the Excel \$2.2M Secured Line of Credit from ninety (90) days to one hundred twenty (120) days from the date of the Excel \$2.2M Secured Line of Credit Agreement, or September 28, 2023.
+On March 28, 2024, we entered into a Secured Non-Revolving Line of Credit Loan Agreement with Excel, an entity managed by Bruce Cassidy, Chairman of our Board of Directors (the "Excel \$1.0M Secured Line of Credit Agreement"), for an aggregate principal amount of up to \$1,000,000 (the "Excel \$1.0M Line of Credit"), evidenced by a Secured Non-Revolving Line of Credit Promissory Note (the "Excel \$1.0M Note").
+The Excel \$1.0M Line of Credit matures one hundred eighty (180) days from the date of the Excel \$1.0M Secured Line of Credit Agreement (the "Excel \$1.0M Line of Credit Maturity Date") and accrues interest, payable in arrears on the Excel \$1.0M Line of Credit Maturity Date.

-Under the Excel \$2.2M Secured Line of Credit Agreement, we granted to Excel a security interest in all of our present and future assets and properties, real or personal, tangible or intangible, wherever located, including products and proceeds thereof, which security interest was pari passu with the RAT Non-Revolving Line of Credit Agreement, but subordinate in rights to GemCap under the GemCap Revolving Line of Credit Agreement.
+Under the Excel \$1.0M Secured Line of Credit Agreement, we granted to Excel a security interest in all of our present and future assets and properties, real or personal, tangible or intangible, wherever located, including products and proceeds thereof, which security interest is subordinate in rights to GemCap under the GemCap Revolving Line of Credit Agreement.